dereuromark/media-embed/README.md

 etc. With community driven updates this aims to be a complete and up-to-date service wrapper lib.

-All providers use modern iframe embeds (Flash support was removed as Flash was discontinued in 2020).
+Providers use modern iframe embeds or provider-generated oEmbed HTML (Flash support was removed as Flash was discontinued in 2020).

 ## Demo
 https://sandbox.dereuromark.de/sandbox/media-embed